SkylineCommunications/dataminer-docs/release-notes/DIS/DIS_2.22.md

 When validating an enhanced service protocol or an SLA protocol, DIS will check whether any custom parameters were incorrectly added within the parameter range reserved for predefined parameters.

-- If, in an enhanced service protocol, custom parameters are found in reserved range 1-999, DIS will throw an “Invalid use of Enhanced Service ID range for Param with ID<br>'{paramId}'.” error (ID 2.1.9).
+- If, in an enhanced service protocol, custom parameters are found in reserved range 1-999, DIS will throw an “Invalid use of Enhanced Service ID range for Param with ID '{paramId}'.” error (ID 2.1.9).
 - If, in an SLA protocol, custom parameters are found in reserved range 1-2999, DIS will throw an “Invalid use of SLA ID range for Param with ID '{paramId}'.” error (ID 2.1.10).

 In some cases, those checks would return false positives.